 So, let’s take a good, hard look at how your business handles phone calls.

-Phone communications is the lifeline for so many businesses: it’s how inquiries are most easily made; it’s how people make a reservation; it’s how purchases are ordered; it’s the next best thing to being there in person.
+Phone communications are the lifeline for so many businesses: it’s how inquiries are most easily made; it’s how people make a reservation; it’s how purchases are ordered; it’s the next best thing to being there in person.

 So, answer your phone!